 Managing your credit information

-You can access your credit information, seek a correction and make a complaint about how we manage this information.
+You can access your credit information, seek a correction and make a complaint about how we manage this information, as explained in the Managing your personal information section below.

 If we disclose information we’ve collected through the credit reporting bodies to our operation hubs overseas, this will be managed as outlined in this Credit Reporting section.